Have you ever used baking soda to exfoliate your face?

 The Bottom Line

-I love a good home remedy, but exfoliating with baking soda is just asking for trouble.
+I love a good home remedy, but using baking soda to exfoliate skin is just asking for trouble.
 Don’t do it!

-Do you exfoliate with baking soda?
+Do use baking soda as an exfoliant?
 Share your experience in the comments below.

 Take The Guesswork Out Of Skincare Shopping